CUBRID/cubrid-manual/en/admin/config.rst

 **intl_number_lang**

     **intl_number_lang**  is a parameter used to specify locale applied when numeric format is assigned to input/output string in the function where a string is converted to number or number is converted to string.
 A delimiter and decimal symbol are used for numeric localization.
 In general, a comma and period are used; however, it can be changeable based on locale.
-For example, while number 1000.12 is used as 1,000.12 in most locale, it used as 1.000,12 in , tr_TR locale.
+For example, while number 1000.12 is written as 1,000.12 in most locale, it is written as 1.000,12 in tr_TR locale.

     The function recognizing input string based on calendar format of specified language is as follows: